MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 ---
 title: Project scheduling logs
-description: This article provides information and samples that will help you use the Project Scheduling logs to track failures that are related to the Project Scheduling Service and Project Scheduling APIs.
+description: This article provides information and samples that helps you use the Project Scheduling logs to track failures that are related to the Project Scheduling Service and Project Scheduling APIs.
 author: abriccetti
 ms.author: abriccetti
 ms.date: 07/19/2024